How to Start a Travel Blog in 2024 (UPDATE: January 2024)

+First, it was how to start a travel blog, and now already you wanna know how to get paid, right?
+Don’t worry, it’s normal!
 How long is a piece of string?
 Many bloggers make nothing, be aware of that.
-Successful bloggers can make hundreds of thousands of dollars per year.
+Famous travel bloggers can make hundreds of thousands of dollars per year.
 For me, making the first $100USD was key, from there the limit is determined by you.
 I expanded aggressively and bought more and more blogs, which in the end made me more than a million dollars.
 If I can do it, so can you.
 Honestly.
 But it all starts here.

 TECH CHAT GLOSSARY

-URL: The actual name of your blog in the address bar, for example the URL of OneStep4Ward is http://onestep4ward.com/
+URL: The actual name of your blog in the address bar, for example, the URL of OneStep4Ward is https://onestep4ward.com/